EconomyLens.com

 Related

-Oil prices surged more than one percent after OPEC+ confirmed it would not hike output in the first three months of 2026.
-Oil jumped after OPEC+ confirmed it will stick with plans to pause production hikes during the first quarter, citing lower seasonal demand.
+“This provided a rare rise for the yen; it also saw yields spike, with the 2-year hitting the highest level since 2008,” said Joshua Mahony, chief market analyst at Scope Markets.
+Oil prices surged 1.5 percent after OPEC+ confirmed it would not hike output in the first three months of 2026, citing lower seasonal demand.
 The decision comes amid uncertainty over the outlook for crude as traders look for indications of progress in Ukraine peace talks, which could lead to the return of Russian crude to markets.

 New York – Dow: UP 0.6 percent at 47,716.42 (close)